pravj/ospi/README.md

 This section deals with use of different programming languages in the involved organizations's infrastructure.
 ![Language-Use](https://raw.githubusercontent.com/pravj/ospi/master/images/language-uses.png?token=ADRywp4Fkhgv0CSCIBoMOPiC0yBfWc-qks5Uw7GWwA%3D%3D)

-This plot uses colours from GitHub's [linguist](https://github.com/linguist) for different programming languages.
+This plot uses colors from GitHub's [linguist](https://github.com/linguist) for different programming languages.

 This helps us understanding tech-stack of all the organizations.

 * Flipkart uses Java, HasGeek uses Python, Practo uses PHP and Freshdesk uses Ruby as their major programming language.
 * Organizations have started using *non-traditional* languages like Lua, Erlang and Scala etc.
-* ShepHertz uses maximum no. of programming languages(14), in their quest to all *in-demand* programming language in their service.
+* ShepHertz uses maximum no. of programming languages(14), in their quest to serve all *in-demand* programming language in their service.

 ###4.2.
 Field of work